-Flooding in your crawl space can mean additional costs for water remediation services, less profit from the sale of your home, and another item for you to add to your ever-growing real-estate to-do list (we’re assuming somewhere in between “hire a real estate agent” and “pack up the china”).
+Flooding in your crawl space can mean additional costs for water removal and remediation services, less profit from the sale of your home, and another item for you to add to your ever-growing real-estate to-do list (we’re assuming somewhere in between “hire a real estate agent” and “pack up the china”).
 Intuitively, flooding in crawl spaces tends to happen more frequently in rain-heavy regions.
 The residents of the Pacific Northwest know rain — and, subsequently, flooded crawl spaces — better than most.

 Causes & Signs of Excess Water in Your Crawl Space

 Heavy rain isn’t the only thing that could cause water to infiltrate your crawl space, however.
 Some other potential sources of crawl space water include: